Have a look at our 2022 Impact Report to see all that we accomplished last year!

 - ASA has generated thousands of letters and visits for medical cannabis prisoners.

 - ASA has organized over 200 Raid Response protests to medical cannabis raids nationwide.
-Our innovative text message alert system can mobilize protesters at a moment’s notice.
+Our innovative text message alert system mobilize protesters at a moment’s notice.

 - ASA has published an unprecedented amount of educational materials – almost one million Legal Manuals, over two million Know Your Rights wallet cards, hundreds of thousands of training manuals (legal, advocacy, industry and patient education, etc.), and countless special reports, newsletters, blogs, press releases, and other materials.